 Benefits of CBT for Depression, Anxiety & Mood Disorders

 Cognitive Behavioral Therapy works well for individuals diagnosed with depressive disorders and anxiety disorders.
-Within the anxiety disorders, CBT treats obsessive compulsive disorder and obsessive compulsive personality traits.
-In addition, CBT treats phobias, fears, generalized anxiety and, to some extent, it treats post-traumatic stress disorder.
-CBT is also good for individuals who have social anxiety, which is a fear of being in front of people – feeling like the spotlight is on you and magnifying all of those things.
+Within anxiety disorders, CBT treats obsessive compulsive personality traits, phobias, social anxiety, generalized anxiety and, to some extent, post-traumatic stress disorder.

-CBT focuses on what a person is experiencing here and now; it is not focused on going back and reviewing the hurts of your childhood, although that can and should be part of it.
-This form of therapy is time-limited, meaning there are a certain number of therapy meetings that an individual will have, in which patients learn a new skill set and how to incorporate it in their own life.
-In a sense, a patient can learn how to become his or her own therapist on a day to day basis in between scheduled visits with a mental health professional, by learning the skills of CBT.
+CBT focuses on what a person is experiencing here and now; it is not focused on going back and reviewing the hurts of your childhood.
+This form of therapy is time-limited, meaning there are a limited number of therapy sessions in which patients learn a new skill set and how to incorporate it in their own lives.

 Our CBT recovery community is led by clinicians with specialized expertise in cognitive behavioral therapy.
 Ultimately, clients learning CBT develop skills to prevent mood problems, intrusive thoughts, and problematic behaviors from diminishing their quality of life.